ydb-platform/ydb/ydb/tests/functional/README.md

 YDB function tests can be run via pytest.
 To launch them, complete the following steps:

+0. Note that to run those tests, you will need Python version 3.10+ and Pytest version 7+.
 1. Build YDB.
 You can use [this guide](https://github.com/ydb-platform/ydb/blob/main/BUILD.md).
 2. Install `grpc-tools` package.
 You can use [this guide](https://grpc.io/docs/languages/python/quickstart).
+3. Install some more packages:
+    ```
+    pip install PyHamcrest
+    pip install tornado
+    pip install xmltodict
+    ```
-3. Initialize the following enviroment variables:
+4. Initialize the following enviroment variables:
     - `source_root` should match the root of YDB GitHub repo.
 If you did not change any of the commands from YDB build guide, then you should export the variable via
     ```